msp-strath/cs208-logic/pages/sat.md

 The SAT solver used in the Logical Modelling Tool embedded in these pages is [mSat](https://github.com/Gbury/mSAT) which is written in [OCaml](https://ocaml.org) and compiled to JavaScript for these pages via [Js\_of\_ocaml](https://ocsigen.org/js_of_ocaml/latest/manual/overview).

-For more depth and breadth imaginable, this sub-sub-sub-section of The Art of Computer Programming covers SAT Solving algorithms in detail: [The Art of Computer Programming: 7.2.2.2 Satisfiability](https://cs.stanford.edu/~knuth/fasc6a.ps.gz) (You will need a program capable of hanlding PostScript files).
-Several different algorithms are given and compared on many examples, and their runtime characteristics are studied. *Caution:* reading this requires a lot of time and patience, it is rewarding but not easy read.
+For more depth and breadth than is imaginable, this sub-sub-sub-section of The Art of Computer Programming covers SAT Solving algorithms in detail: [The Art of Computer Programming: 7.2.2.2 Satisfiability](https://cs.stanford.edu/~knuth/fasc6a.ps.gz) (You will need a program capable of hanlding PostScript files, e.g. `evince` on Linux).
+Several different algorithms are given and compared on many examples, and their runtime characteristics are studied. *Caution:* reading this requires a lot of time and patience, it is a rewarding but not easy read.